 Integrating nanoStream Cloud as CDN

 It is super easy to use nanoStream Cloud as your ultra-low-latency CDN.
-You can keep your encoder and RTMP server, and add our nanoStream Cloud to your existing workflow.
-You can push your live streams to nanoStream Cloud and distribute it worldwide, while H5Live Player will take care of the playback on any device, plugin-free.
+You can use any live encoder software or hardware, like OBS and add our nanoStream Cloud to your existing workflow.
+You can push your live streams to nanoStream Cloud and distribute it worldwide, while nanoStream H5Live Player will take care of the playback on any device, plugin-free.

-nanoStream Cloud can also easily be turned into an end-to-end solution by adding our live encoders Add-ons nanoStream WebRTC.live or nanoStream Apps and SDKs.
+nanoStream Cloud can also easily be turned into an end-to-end solution by adding our live encoder Add-ons nanoStream Webcaster or nanoStream Apps and SDKs.

 Are you ready to go live around the world in 1 second with nanoStream Cloud as CDN?